Probely/farcaster-onprem-agent/README.md

 If the host does not have the Wireguard kernel module loaded, the Agent will use [boringtun](https://github.com/cloudflare/boringtun) as a fallback option.

-You should have been given a `probely-agent-<id>.run` file, which is an installer script tailored to your specific Agent.
+You should have been given a `probely-onprem-agent-<id>.run` file, which is an installer script tailored to your specific Agent.
+The installer is password-protected.
-If you do not have the installer script, please contact Probely's support team.
+If you do not have the installer script, or its password, please contact Probely's support team.
 If you want to know how the installer is built and what it does, please refer to the [Installer](#installer) section.